ifoxfoot/fqacalc/README.md

 Additionally, `species_richness()` and `all_metrics()` have an argument called `allow_no_c`.
-If `allow_no_c = TRUE` than species that are in the regional FQAI but don’t have C Values will be included.
+If `allow_no_c = TRUE` than species that are in the regional FQAI database but don’t have C Values will be included.
 If `allow_no_c` is FALSE, then these species will be omitted.
-This argument is also found in `mean_w()` and all the relative functions.
+This argument is also found in `mean_w()` and all of the relative functions.

 #### Functions